penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations.md

 ## differentDays

-Conditions about this and other session can not coincide in the same day.
+Conditions on this and another class unit cannot coincide on the same day.

 `differentDays`